AminAzGol/runedata/FAQ.md

 To predict future returns, the user needs to provide his/her own price targets.

+## Q. I get this error - AttributeError: 'NoneType' object has no attribute 'loc'

+You selected a time of invested that is too early.
+The asset pool did not exist at the time.

 ## Q. Where can I learn more about THORChain?

 The best place to start is to start is the [official Telegram group](https://t.me/thorchain_org).